 International students in Singapore comprise around 20 per cent of university graduates.
 It is considered relatively costly to pursue a degree at Singapore in comparison with some other countries in Asia, as it remains the most expensive city in the world for 2016.

-In the Times Higher Education’s World University Rankings, the country’s two main public universities are in the top 100, with National University of Singapore coming 26th and Nanyang Technological University moving to 55th place.
+In the Times Higher Education World University Rankings 2018, the country’s two main public universities are in the top 100, with National University of Singapore coming 22nd and Nanyang Technological University moving to 52nd place.

-As the oldest higher education institution in the country the National University of Singapore, NUS, has a long history of development and reshuffle.
-It has been ranked number one in the Times Higher Education’s Asian University Rankings.
+As the oldest higher education institution in the country the National University of Singapore (NUS), has a long history of development and reshuffle.
+It has been ranked number one in the Times Higher Education Asia University Rankings 2017.

 With over 370 different degrees including bachelor’s, master’s, doctoral degrees and graduate diplomas, the university has a lot to offer across its three campuses and 16 faculties.
 Its multicultural community brings together students and members of staff from over 100 countries around the world.

 NUS enables students to design their university pathway to focus on their preferred subjects.
 Resources include the 1.5 million titles kept in seven libraries.
-Thanks to the NUS Overseas Programme and the partnership with other universities, students can also study and travel abroad.
+The NUS Overseas Programme and the partnership with other universities ensure that students can also study and travel abroad.

 NUS has particular research strength in fields include engineering, environmental studies and physical science.